5 min read

 Using Microsoft Teams as a phone system

-With more teams working remotely, Microsoft Teams is becoming increasingly popular.
-It is now the go-to communication and collaboration system for many organisations.
 The direct integration of VoIP telephony enables you to use Microsoft Teams as a phone system with a real phone number and make and receive calls directly in a single interface.

 In this post, we’ll explain why Microsoft Teams should be your next phone system and how to set it up in 3 simple steps.
 It’s easy, seamless, and cost-effective when choosing the right partner.